jakebutler/content-style-guide/README.md

 ### T

-* Temperature: Use Fahrenheit followed by Celsius
+* Temperature: use Fahrenheit followed by Celsius

 * Terms of Use and Privacy Policy are both capped.
 Note that the "o" in "of" is not capped.